hexagonix/build/README.en.md

 ## hexagonix.sh

 The script [hexagonix.sh](hexagonix.sh), present in this repository, is responsible for cloning the repositories and configuring files, leaving everything ready for construction.
 To get started, download the script or clone the repository to your computer.
-If you have the git command installed on your computer, use (already in the final directory where you want to add the system sources, such as /home/user/, for example):
+If you have the `git` command installed on your computer, use (already in the final directory where you want to add the system sources, such as `/home/user/`, for example):

 ```
 git clone https://github.com/hexagonix/build